 Village Halloween Parade

-Manhattan’s legendary Village Halloween Parade returns to the streets for its 44th year.
-Expect madness en mass with hundreds of weird puppets, 53 bands playing all kinds of music, hundreds of costumed dancers, and even more New Yorkers dressing to impress in their scariest best!
-The Official Halloween Parade After Party at Slake NYC promises a total transformation of the club into a terrifying haunted mausoleum.
+Manhattan’s legendary Village Halloween Parade returns to the streets for its 45th year.
+Expect madness en mass with hundreds of weird puppets, 35 bands playing all kinds of music, hundreds of costumed dancers, and even more New Yorkers dressing to impress in their scariest best!
+This year’s Official Halloween Parade After Party is a Mascureaids Ball that will raise money for the Research Foundation to Cure AIDS (RFTCA) and features a tasty $5,000 prize for the best costume.

 Island of Lost Souls: A History of Madness and Medicine on Roosevelt Island